 If you want to live your dream life and be free, follow this impulse by consistently sharing your true thoughts, feelings, needs, and dreams with other people.
 Do not play small to placate others.
 Live your truth.
 You’ll come across a lot of people who laugh at you, bring you down, talk about you behind your back, etc. but that’s the challenge you need to embrace.

 Ignore the haters, and find someone to fight for.
 We need a noble cause to rise up for.

 High performers tend to make that cause just one person - they want to fight for that person so they can live a better quality of life.
 They also want to do more for others than themselves.

 Have the courage to live a life where you provide value to the world.
-Not only will you be making a positive impact, the world will reward you more than you can imagine.
+Not only will you be making a positive impact, but the world will also reward you more than you can imagine.
 Find a cause or person worth fighting for, and live your dream life through your purpose.